We operate a number of integrated research platforms bringing together specialist equipment and staff, that are available for companies to access.

 Bio-imaging and Flow Cytometry

-- An automated slide scanner for high-throughput imaging of fluorescent and histology samples.
+- Automated slide-scanner for high-throughput imaging of fluorescent and histology samples

 Cohen Geochemistry Laboratory